RafLaf/webcam/README.md

         -class2_name
 3. add the path as argument when you call the function

+## conversion of models to onnx :

+basic setup fo onnx exportation is to export it using torch library, and delete all useless nodes with onnx-simplifier.
+We included a script model_to_onnx.py in order to convert all the pytorch networks implemented in this repo

 # args :
     - for converting model to onnx, exemples are in the docstring of the folder model_to_onnx.py
-# be carful :
+# Possible pitfall :
+    - in the pynq, always launch the scripts while beeing authentify as root
+    - somethimes pynq need to be reset between utilisation in order to use the hdmi
+    - path for the pynq specific arguments are often absolute
     - do not put / before path if using relative path
-    - should be at least enough elements to form queries + n_shots
+    - should be at least enough elements to form queries + n_shots for the evaluation